moosetechnology/moose-wiki/Developers/CreateNewMetamodel.md

 | <code>--&#124;></code> | Left entity extends (inherits from) the right one |
 | <code><&#124;--</code> | Right entity extends (inherits from) the left one |

-Note that these symbols are actually pharo binary methods.
+Note that these symbols are actually Pharo binary methods.
-One can also use a Pharo keyword method: `#generalization:` defining that the receiver extends the parameter (i.e. similar to <code>--&#124;></code>).
+One can also use a Pharo keyword method: `#generalization:` defining that the receiver extends the parameter (i.e., similar to <code>--&#124;></code>).

 The hierarchy is defined in the generator with the method `#defineHierarchy`.